A Lot or a Little?

 Parents Need to Know

 Parents need to know that The Little Drummer Boy, one of four stories included in this Scholastic collection, is about the birth of Jesus.
 In the story Sam and the Lucky Money, a young Asian-American boy encounters a homeless man in Chinatown while celebrating Chinese New Year with his mother.
 In Merry Christmas, Space Case, a boy is threatened by two neighborhood bullies.
 And in The Tomten, the title characters, who look like trolls or gnomes, were considered spirit beings connected to the winter solstice and the pagan celebration of Yuletide.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 In unison, these distinct, cross-cultural stories make for a well-rounded winter holiday exploration.
 The Little Drummer Boy it might be the least interesting and engaging to your little ones.
 The other three stories offer much more.